 - The Novice and Technician licenses get major changes.
 Among the changes are an increase in power for Novices from 75 to 250 watts.
 Technicians are also given full Novice privileges on the HF bands. - A repeater autopatch is used to call 911 for the first time.
 This was in the city of Chicago. - Tokyo High Power Labs is founded in Japan by Nobuki Wakabayashi, JA1DJW to design and manufacture HF antenna tuners and power amplifiers for the amateur and industrial markets. - The January issue of Popular Electronics features a cover story on building the Altair 8800 microcomputer kit.
-This is the first real "personal computer" and the start of the "Computer Revolution". - Northrop Corp. sells the Hallicrafters name but keeps the factories, bringing non-military product manufacture to an end. - Sony releases the Betamax video cassette tape recorder to the Japanese home market. - Unemployment in the U.S. reaches 6.5 million.
+This is the first real "personal computer" and the start of the "Computer Revolution". - Northrop Corp. sells the Hallicrafters name but keeps the factories, bringing non-military product manufacture to an end. - Sony releases the Betamax video cassette tape recorder to the Japanese home market. - Unemployment in the U.S. reaches 6.5 million. - Friday, October 2, after a bomb scare caused a 3 hour delay after the show had already started, Bruce Springsteen and the E Street Band returned to the stage at the Uptown Theater to perform an additional 3 hour set that stretched past 2 AM.

 - MRAC offers code and theory classes at Wauwatosa East High School, to boost membership.
 Classes are taught by Dick Oberholzer W9ZPV, Walt Glish W9YYW and Dave DeFebo WB9BWP.
 The classes run at least one session per year for 9 to 12 weeks.
 Some years there will be two or three 9 to 12 week sessions.
 This would begin a run of 20 years offering classes on a continuous basis. - MRAC has 138 members. - MRAC publishes no newsletter on its own, instead supporting a southeastern Wisconsin radio club newsletter (9 clubs in total) called The Hammateur (with our permission) published by Larry McCalvy WA9JMO. - ARRL Central Division Convention held in Milwaukee, July 9 and 10, sponsored by the West Allis Radio Amateur Club.
-MRAC sponsors a hospitality suite on Friday evening, July 9. - "WN" prefixes for Novice licenses were eliminated. - Hams no longer need to change their callsigns when moving to another call area. - The VHS (Video Home System) video cassette tape recorder is sold by the Victor Corporation of Japan (JVC) in Japan.
+MRAC sponsors a hospitality suite on Friday evening, July 9. - "WN" prefixes for Novice licenses were eliminated. - Hams no longer need to change their callsigns when moving to another call area. - Heathkit stops production of the DX-60 AM / CW transmitter. - The VHS (Video Home System) video cassette tape recorder is sold by the Victor Corporation of Japan (JVC) in Japan.
 JVC would eventually merge with the Kenwood corporation. - Bob Reitman, radio DJ at local station WQFM, broadcasts from a trailer at State Fair Park continuously for 222 hours and 22 minutes setting a record and being listed in the Guinness Book of World Records for 1978 and 1979.

 - MRAC begins having meetings at Wauwatosa Savings and Loan (having moved from the Milwaukee School Of Engineering) thanks to the efforts of Al Belanger W9MDG. - Radio station WOKY has a call in show (10 pm 1 am) dealing with amateur radio (August 14). - FCC suspends all Amateur Radio license fees. - John Fluke Mfg.
 Co. releases the model 8020A handheld digital multimeter.
-It becomes the first successful handheld digital meter (and at a reasonable cost too). - The first fiber-optic telephone circuits are put into service. - Radio Shack introduces the TRS-80 microcomputer. - Commodore Business Machines, after passing on buying the rights to the Apple II computer from Steve Jobs and Steve Wozniak, introduces the Commodore PET microcomputer.
+It becomes the first successful handheld digital meter (and at a reasonable cost too). - The first fiber-optic telephone circuits are put into service. - August 3 -Radio Shack introduces the TRS-80 microcomputer. - Commodore Business Machines, after passing on buying the rights to the Apple II computer from Steve Jobs and Steve Wozniak, introduces the Commodore PET microcomputer.